The Features: The Features EP, The Beginning, Exhibit A, and Universal (1994-2004)

 Their first release, a six-song self-titled EP, was released in 1997.
 Soon after, original members Don Sergio and Jason Taylor both left the band.
 Taylor was replaced by Rollum Haas while Sergio was not replaced.
 In 1998, the band recorded a full-length demo for Spongebath that was never released, although two tracks from the sessions, "Thursday" and "Rabbit March," were later released as a limited 10" vinyl record.
-In 1999-2000, they recorded their second full-length demo with Matt Mahaffey at his studio in Murfreesboro, which was also never released.
-In 2001, they released The Beginning EP.
-Their incessant touring and critical buzz eventually led to a deal with Universal Records.
-In 2004, Universal re-released The Beginning EP and the band's debut album, Exhibit A. Due to creative differences between the band and Universal, their contract was dissolved shortly before the scheduled recording sessions for their second album, leaving The Features without a label.
-In the wake of this decision, keyboardist Parrish Yaw left the band and was replaced by Mark Bond.